ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 2. USE the BLE nRF connection with an UART serial terminal app to control it with your mobile phone or tablet.

-Use the IOS app for iPhone or iPad:<a href="https://apps.apple.com/nl/app/ble-serial-pro/id1632245655?l=en">BLE Serial Pro</a>. <br />
+Use the IOS app for iPhone or iPad: <a href="https://apps.apple.com/nl/app/ble-serial-pro/id1632245655?l=en">BLE Serial Pro</a>. <br />
-Turn on Fast BLE with option Z in the menu.
+or the free app BLEserial nRF: https://apps.apple.com/nl/app/bleserial-nrf/id1632235163?l=en-GB Turn on Fast BLE with option Z in the menu.

 For Android use:<a href="https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal">Serial Bluetooth terminal</a>. <br />